Spectral multiplexing of telecom emitters with stable transition frequency: Results

 To this end, we first establish coherent control over individual dopants by applying laser pulses of constant frequency on resonance with one of the peaks in the spectrum.
-When the intensity of the Gaussian excitation pulses of $\SI{1}{\micro\second}$ duration (FWHM) is scanned, the fluorescence signal after the pulse shows coherent Rabi oscillations on all investigated dopants.
-In Fig. \ref{fig_RabiOscillation}a, we again show exemplary data of a randomly-chosen emitter (blue triangle in Fig. \ref{fig_Setup_broadScan_antibunching}c).
-We attribute the observed damping to a fluctuation of the pulse intensity which is caused by cavity resonance fluctuations by up to $\SI{6}{\mega\hertz}$ (FWHM) in the used closed-cycle cryocooler.
-Furthermore, also the background of weakly-coupled dopants contributes to the signal, leading to an increase that is linear to first order (grey dashed).
+When the intensity of the Gaussian excitation pulses of $\SI{1}{\micro\second}$ duration (FWHM) is scanned, the fluorescence signal after the pulse shows coherent Rabi oscillations on all investigated dopants, which demonstrates the ability to selectively initialize, control and read the state of individual dopants via frequency multiplexing.
+In Fig. \ref{fig_RabiOscillation}a, we again show exemplary data of a randomly-chosen emitter (blue triangle in Fig. \ref{fig_broadScan_antibunching}a).
+We attribute the observed damping to a fluctuation of the pulse intensity which is caused by fluctuations of the cavity resonance frequency between repetitions of the experiment, with a typical oscillation timescale of $\SI{0.1}{\milli\second}$ and an amplitude up to $\SI{6}{\mega\hertz}$ (FWHM) in the used closed-cycle cryocooler.
+Furthermore, also the background of weakly-coupled dopants contributes to the signal, leading to a linear increase on the observed timescale (grey dashed).

 In addition, dephasing may contribute to the damping of Rabi oscillations.
 To study this, we perform optical spin echo measurements.
 First, a coherent superposition of the $Z_{1-}$ ground and the $Y_{1-}$ optically excited state is generated by a $\pm\pi/2$-pulse.
 Then, a $\pi$-pulse cancels the effect of a static detuning between the emitter and the excitation pulse.
 Finally, another $\pi/2$-pulse transfers the dopants to the ground or optically excited state, depending on the relative phase.
 Dephasing will reduce the contrast, i.e. the fluorescence signal difference between measurements with orthogonal phase of the two applied $\pi/2$ pulses.
-In Fig. \ref{fig_RabiOscillation}b, we again show exemplary data from a randomly-chosen dopant (green triangle in Fig. \ref{fig_Setup_broadScan_antibunching}c).
+In Fig. \ref{fig_RabiOscillation}b, we again show exemplary data from a randomly-chosen dopant (green triangle in Fig. \ref{fig_broadScan_antibunching}a).